 For your convenience, this post contains affiliate links.
 All opinions are my own.

 Tape a square of clear contact paper to the window (sticky side facing you).
 Invite your child to practice patterns or create scenes with craft buttons, clear tiles, pom poms, and anything else that will stick.
 My children love this activity!

 Magnets simply fascinate my children.
 Magformers are awesome and hold my boys’ attention for quite a while!

 I have zillions of awesome slime and sensory play recipes pinned HERE.
 Check them out!

-1. Sensory Bins are plastic containers filled with objects that children can feel and interact with.
-We have a bean bin, corn bin, and rice bin that are rotated on a weekly basis.
-Colin and Owen love digging, so these are the materials that work best for us.
+Sensory bins are containers filled with objects that children can feel and interact with.
+We have a sticky sand bin, a rice and beans bin, a bird seed bin, and a kinetic sand bin that are rotated on a weekly basis.
 Mini construction vehicles, marble run pieces, ice-cream scoops, funnels, and measuring cups are just a few of the “accessories” that keep the bins fresh and exciting.

 Manipulatives kids can count and play with, like plastic links, keep little hands and minds occupied.

 How do you keep your kids busy on cold days?